Types of Electric Guitar

 Generally there are two types:

-This is the main type, these guitars have no open chamber in the body, instead their bodies are made of solid wood that decreases vibrations.
+This is the main type; these guitars have no open chamber in the body.
+Instead, their bodies are made of solid wood, which decreases vibrations.

 Les Paul Standard (left)